 So, we will place the test steps in the try block and screen statements in the catch block.
 If a test step fails in the try block then the control of execution will be immediately transferred to the catch block.

-package takeScreenshot; import java.io.File; import org.apache.commons.io.FileUtils; import org.openqa.selenium.By; import org.openqa.selenium.OutputType; import org.openqa.selenium.TakesScreenshot; import org.openqa.selenium.WebDriver; import org.openqa.selenium.WebElement; import org.openqa.selenium.firefox.FirefoxDriver; import org.testng.annotations.Test; public class CaptureScreenshot2 { @Test public static void captureScreenMethod() throws Exception { WebDriver driver = new FirefoxDriver(); driver.manage().window().maximize(); try { String URL = "https://www.facebook.com"; driver.get(URL); // Find xpath of first name element in the Facebook login page. // WebElement element = driver.findElement(By.xpath("//input[@name='firstname']")); // Statement with correct Xpath.
-WebElement element = driver.findElement(By.xpath("//input[@name='first']")); // Statement with incorrect Xpath.
-So, the control of execution will be transferred immediately to catch block. element.sendKeys("Shubh"); // This statement will not be executed due to occurring exception in the above statement. } // try block end here. catch(Exception e) { // Place the code inside catch block for taking screenshot TakesScreenshot ts=(TakesScreenshot)driver; File scrFile = ts.getScreenshotAs(OutputType.FILE); File desFile = new File("./Screenshots/facebook.png"); FileUtils.copyFile(scrFile, desFile); System.out.println("Taking Screenshots"); } driver.close(); driver.quit(); } }
+package takeScreenshot; import java.io.File; import org.apache.commons.io.FileUtils; import org.openqa.selenium.By; import org.openqa.selenium.OutputType; import org.openqa.selenium.TakesScreenshot; import org.openqa.selenium.WebDriver; import org.openqa.selenium.WebElement; import org.openqa.selenium.firefox.FirefoxDriver; import org.testng.annotations.Test; public class CaptureScreenshot2 { @Test public static void captureScreenMethod() throws Exception { // Instantiate a Firefox driver and maximize the browser.
+WebDriver driver = new FirefoxDriver(); driver.manage().window().maximize(); try { String URL = "https://www.facebook.com"; driver.get(URL); // Find the XPath of the first name element in the Facebook login page. // Statement with correct XPath. // WebElement element = driver.findElement(By.xpath("//input[@name='firstname']")); // Statement with incorrect XPath. // So, the control of execution will be transferred immediately to the catch block.
+WebElement element = driver.findElement(By.xpath("//input[@name='first']")); // This statement will not execute due to the occurring exception in the above statement. element.sendKeys("Shubh"); } // try block end here. catch(Exception e) { // Place the code inside the catch block for taking screenshot TakesScreenshot ts=(TakesScreenshot)driver; File scrFile = ts.getScreenshotAs(OutputType.FILE); File desFile = new File("./Screenshots/facebook.png"); FileUtils.copyFile(scrFile, desFile); System.out.println("Taking Screenshots"); } driver.close(); driver.quit(); } }

 Thanks for reading!!!